MoarVM/MoarVM/docs/exceptions.markdown

 exceptions (last/next/redo) where we want to reach the handler in the most expedient way possible, unwinding the stack as we go, and probably just do a goto instruction.
 In these cases, we don't expect to need any kind of exception object.
-At the other end of the scale, there are Perl 6 exceptions.
+At the other end of the scale, there are Raku exceptions.
 These want to run the handler in the dynamic scope of the exception, and potentially resume rather than unwinding.
 These differences are properties of the handler rather than the exception; a CONTROL is interested in being run on the stack top when a "next"